top of page

 • Motivational Interviewing (MI) is a proven, client-centered approach designed to help individuals overcome ambivalence and create lasting change.
 It focuses on exploring personal motivations and values, guiding clients to take actionable steps toward their goals.
 MI is highly effective in treating issues like addiction, unhealthy behaviors, and low motivation by strengthening confidence and commitment, empowering clients to drive their own positive transformations.

 • Emotionally Focused Therapy (EFT) is a proven approach that that helps couples break negative cycles and strengthen emotional bonds.
 In therapy, partners identify patterns of conflict and learn techniques like emotional validation and replacing reactive behaviors with empathetic responses.
 EFT targets underlying emotional triggers, promoting healthier attachment while deepening intimacy.
 It’s particularly effective for couples facing disconnection, insecurity, and trust issues, leading to genuine understanding and lasting change.
-This therapy is effective for emotional withdrawal, fear of abandonment, and attachment wounds, creating stronger, more secure relationships.
+This therapy is effective with treating emotional withdrawal, fear of abandonment, and attachment wounds, creating stronger, more secure relationships.

 Interested In: